vkomova/drinkOn/README.md

 ## Next Steps
 For next steps, we would like to add functionality to prompt users to confirm that informaiton is current if the last addition/update was made over a month ago.
 We would also like to add a geolocating feature that would take the user's current locaton and use those coordinates to load nearby happy hours.
-Another feature we would like to implement is viewing nearby restaurants by happy hour time slot.
+Another feature we would like to implement is viewing nearby restaurants by happy hour time slot as well as removing restaurants from the list if they do not have a happy hour.
 Lastly, we would like to modify our model so that users can add happy hour menu/time by day.